jemhik/user-service/README.md

 bash
 Copy code
 mvn spring-boot:run

 The application should now be running on http://localhost:8080.

-API Endpoints
+## API Endpoints

 The following API endpoints are available:

-POST /user/register: Register a new user by providing the necessary user details.
+- POST /user/register: Register a new user by providing the necessary user details.
-POST /user/login: Authenticate a user by providing the email and password.
+- POST /user/login: Authenticate a user by providing the email and password.
-GET /user/profile: Retrieve the user profile information for the authenticated user.
+- GET /user/profile: Retrieve the user profile information for the authenticated user.
-POST /user/profile: Update the user profile information for the authenticated user.
+- POST /user/profile: Update the user profile information for the authenticated user.
-GET /user/logout: Log out the authenticated user.
+- GET /user/logout: Log out the authenticated user.

-Contributing
+## Contributing

 Contributions to the user service application are welcome.
 If you find any bugs or want to suggest improvements, please open an issue or submit a pull request.

-License
+## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-Contact
+## Contact

-If you have any questions or inquiries, feel free to contact me at your-email@example.com.
+If you have any questions or inquiries, feel free to contact me at sergij2003ua@gmail.com